By Mark Schaefer

 4) It drives the “wrong” traffic.

 Let’s say you’re the playground bully.
 Every time you start a fight, a crowd might gather to see what’s happening, but then they walk away when the fight is over.
-The people who watch might even pretend to be your friend and say the right things but they’re never going to totally trust you because if the bully is chronically contentious, it is only a matter of time before they turn on you too.
+The people who watch might even pretend to be your friend and say the right things but they’re never going to trust you because if the bully is chronically contentious, it is only a matter of time before they turn on you too.

 Controversial blog posts are like a schoolyard fight.
 It might drive a short-term spike in traffic through the “fascination” value, but is it going to make somebody want to befriend you?
 Become a customer?
 Or, are they just going to stay on the sidelines and walk away?